WaCoDiS/metadata-connector/README.md

 but maybe changed over time at the data source.
 The creation of new datasets will be handled uniformly for all dataset types, so that there is no need to implement creation routines for new types.

+### How to contribute
+Feel free to implement missing features by creating a pull request.
+For any feature requests or found bugs, we kindly ask you to create an issue.

 ### Branching
 The master branch provides sources for stable builds.
 The develop branch represents the latest (maybe unstable) state of development.